Is it okay to kiss your child on the lips? | Expert advice for parents

 Is it acceptable to kiss your child on the lips?
 Or to kiss them on the mouth?

-Yes, it is okay to kiss them on the lips and there are no laws (that I know of) that are broken by doing it.
+Yes, it is okay to kiss them on the lips, and there are no laws (that I know of) that are broken by doing it.
 But it must be consensual.
-Forcing a child to kiss on the mouth, when their body language says they are uncomfortable or they’ve said that don’t like it, is not consensual.
+Forcing a child to kiss on the mouth when their body language says they are uncomfortable or they’ve said that they don’t like it is not consensual.

-Ultimately, it is something you should decide for yourself, and what is best for your family.
+Ultimately, you should decide for yourself and what is best for your family.

 When should you stop kissing kids on the lips?

-There isn’t a ‘set age’ for when you should stop kissing children on the lips, as it is a personal decision that is heavily influenced by your own values and beliefs, as well as societal expectations.
+There isn’t a ‘set age’ for when you should stop kissing children on the lips, as it is a personal decision heavily influenced by your values and beliefs, as well as societal expectations.

-What they do may also change if the parent is a different gender to their child.
-Often fathers will stop kissing their daughters on the mouth as puberty approaches, and this can stem from fear that kissing on the lips will be misinterpreted as grooming or sexual abuse.
+What they do may also change if the parent is of a different gender than their child.
+Often, fathers will stop kissing their daughters on the mouth as puberty approaches, and this can stem from fear that kissing on the lips will be misinterpreted as grooming or sexual abuse.

-As children go through puberty, it isn’t uncommon for them to change the way they greet people and family.
-So it’s important to follow your child’s lead, as to what is (and isn’t) okay for them.
+As children go through puberty, it isn’t uncommon for them to change how they greet people and family.
+So it’s important to follow your child’s lead as to what is (and isn’t) okay for them.

 So…